nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A method to describe changes in one or more source code files.
       It does not require a repository.
       Sometimes it is improperly used as a synonym of :term:`commit <Commit>`.

+   Personal Unblocking Key (PUK)
+      A key used to to reset a PIN that has been lost or forgotten for a SIM card.

    Power Amplifier (PA)
       A device used to increase the transmit power level of a radio signal.